mhsendur/TurfMind-football-stats-coaching/README.md

 ## TurfMind's Coaching Web Page

-Here official,l coaching-related resources are offered to the user, providing professional organisations on the web page.
+Here official, coaching-related resources are offered to the user, providing professional organisations on the web page.

 <img width="3008" alt="Screenshot 2024-01-11 at 19 21 54" src="https://github.com/mhsendur/TurfMind-football-stats-coaching/assets/120842010/ca00e6d0-89f3-4cf6-a682-b9df6d92af2b">

+## View our web platform to see more.

 More content can be viewed on the web platform such as dynamic/static data visualisations, coaching insights encapsulating data analytics, and many more useful integration of football statistics with football coaching.